 Amount: up to $13,000

 GSBA awards educational scholarships to LGBTQ and straight-ally students who are committed to making a difference in the world.
-Our scholarships range up to $13,000 annually and are meant to provide significant support as you pursue your educational goals.
+Their scholarships range up to $13,000 annually and are meant to provide significant support as you pursue your educational goals.

 To receive a GSBA Scholarship as an undergraduate, you must be a Washington State resident.* However, since GSBA shares an application with Pride Foundation, those residing in Alaska, Idaho, Montana, Oregon, and Washington are encouraged to apply.
 Both GSBA and Pride Foundation scholars may study at any accredited college or university.